marinazanoni/ADM-HMW2/README.md

 In this repository you can find two ".py" files, one “.ipynb” file and two “.sh” files , which cointain respectively:
 - the python file used to solve the AWS question from local;
+- a python file to solve an exercise from the Research Questions;
-- the answers to the homework
+- the answers to the homework;
 - the solutions to the CL questions.

 ## Take a look at